ay-mich/asxshorts/docs/RELEASING.md

 ## Troubleshooting

+- **CI workflow doesn't trigger / No GitHub Actions run appears**:

+  - **MOST COMMON ISSUE**: You forgot to push the tag to GitHub.
+  - Check if your tag exists on the remote: `git ls-remote --tags origin | grep vX.Y.Z`
+  - If missing, push it: `git push origin vX.Y.Z`
+  - The workflow is triggered by tag pushes, not commits.
+  - Verify in GitHub: go to Actions tab and look for a workflow run with your tag name.

-- CI fails with “403: Forbidden” during publish:
+- **CI fails with "403: Forbidden" during publish**:

   - Ensure Trusted Publisher is configured on the target index (TestPyPI/PyPI) for this repo.
   - The workflow file path and environment must match what PyPI/TestPyPI trusts.

-- CI fails with “File already exists”:
+- **CI fails with "File already exists"**:

   - Version already published.
 Bump the version before tagging.

-- CI waits for approval / “Required reviewers”:
+- **CI waits for approval / "Required reviewers"**:

   - Approve the `pypi-release` environment in the Actions UI.

-- Can't install from TestPyPI:
+- **Can't install from TestPyPI**:

   - Use the TestPyPI index: `uv pip install -i https://test.pypi.org/simple asxshorts==X.Y.Z`
   - Or `pip install --extra-index-url https://test.pypi.org/simple asxshorts==X.Y.Z`

-- CLI/import mismatch:
+- **CLI/import mismatch**:

   - Distribution is `asxshorts`, import is `asxshorts`, CLI is `asxshorts`.

-- Metadata check fails:
+- **Metadata check fails**:

   - Run `python -m twine check dist/*` locally and correct errors (e.g., invalid URLs).

+- **Tag exists locally but not on GitHub**:
+  - This happens if you created a tag but didn't push it.
+  - Check local tags: `git tag -l`
+  - Check remote tags: `git ls-remote --tags origin`
+  - Push missing tag: `git push origin <tag-name>`

 ## Notes on provenance and security